 Sustainability Planning for Lake County

 Lake County, Illinois is committed to promoting a sustainable environment that enhances its vitality and residents' quality of life.
-Lake County has demonstrated this commitment by adopting the promotion of a sustainable environment as one of the County's strategic goals, and its work toward that goal has already included initiatives to increase energy efficiency, promote sustainable building practices, reduce waste, and perform water supply planning.
+Lake County has demonstrated this commitment by adopting the promotion of a sustainable environment as one of the County's strategic goals, and its work toward that goal has included initiatives to increase energy efficiency, promote sustainable building practices, reduce waste, and perform water supply planning.

 The first occasion for stakeholder input occurred on Wednesday, June 13, 2012, at a public meeting held at the Lake County Central Permit Facility in Libertyville.
 Participants learned about the proposed topics for the Sustainability Chapter, and also shared their thoughts about the strengths and opportunities for improvement in Lake County.

-This project will be completed in 2014.
+This project was completed in October 2014.

 Kristin Ihnchak, CMAP Senior Planner (KIhnchak@cmap.illinois.gov or 312-676-7462)